trpa-agency/ParcelUpdate/README.md

 ## Current Enchancements
 * Created a way to load a WKT dictionary as form data to LTinfo
 * Updated the scripts metadata and structure

-## Future Enhancements
 * Add Status field and make it 1 character long string always set to A
 * Remove Littoral field from schema.
 Littoral defintion is not being met by spatial means.
+*
+## Future Enhancements
+* Parcel_Master schema additions: Deed Restriction field as concatenated list.
+Add back in BMP_Status, add LCV Verified vs Estimated, and Verified Coverage Allowed, Verified % Coverage Allowed, VHR, Active_Permit, AccelaModDate
+* Parcel_Point update in Transform and Load scripts
+* Fix way LTinfo is getting Geometry from WKT_Export.py
+* Create update of Parcel_County_Staging in Collection.sde using Load script
 * Improve script metadata, error handling, and logging
 * Create an automated way via email to notify staff of new and obsolete parcels
 * Add QA/QC script
-* Update Address table for BMP load
 * Integrate verified address field
 * Save copy of September update to yearly folder structure
 * Script Parcel History based on september data
-* Script Parcel Point update
+* Script Parcel Point update in Transform and Load script
+* Update Parcel Point schema to mirror Parcel_Master
+* Script Parcel_Development_History updates.
+TAX_SUM, CFA, RES, TAU, data engineering.
 * Script Parcel History Polygon data append using September data
 * Notify TRCD and CTC of parcel update and stand up shared update layer of expanded parcel (Olympic Valley AOI) data or them to pull
-## Other
-### Deed Restriction update

-### Parcel Permit Transformation and Load